 Bearded Dragon Fun Facts

-● Bearded dragons originate from the dry bushland and desert regions of Australia.They were first introduced to the US around 1990.
+● Bearded dragons originate from the dry bushland and desert regions of Australia.They were first introduced to the United States around 1990.

 ● The scientific name for bearded dragons is Pogona, and they are affectionately called "beardies" by many pet owners.